NotLan585/Fetch-SDET/README.md

 This utility fetches geolocation (latitude, longitude) data using the OpenWeather Geocoding API based on city, state, or zip code inputs.

+`(Github Action setup on push to validate suite still is 100% green)`

 ## Setup
 Requirements: